 SJI Judy O returns from teaching in Vietnam!

-Judy Odendahl, MAEd, LSLS Cert AVEd, recently returned from teaching in Da Nang Province in Vietnam.
+Judy Odendahl, MAEd, LSLS Cert AVEd, spent part of the summer teaching in Da Nang Province in Vietnam.
 In cooperation with the Global Foundation for Children with Hearing Loss, Judy travels during the summer to help new deaf educators serve the more than 180,000 children with hearing loss using LSLS based techniques.
 “It’s really amazing to work with these young professionals,” says Judy.
 “In Vietnam, it’s not unusual to find children still not diagnosed at 3 or 4 years.
 While I was there, an infant was amplified at 8 and 1/2 months.
 It’s unheard of and definitely different than our experience in the States where Newborn Hearing Screening occurs in every state.”
 The mentoring program, which began in 2010, has grown to support the country as a whole.
 “Today, the teachers we initially mentored have mentees of their own.
 It’s so exciting to see the growth, which in turn, benefits the children,” Judy exclaims.
-We couldn’t be prouder of our SJI therapist!

 Graham, M. Bauer, L. “All Waking Hours” EHDI Conference, 3/15